minad/consult/README.md

   * `consult-register`: Select from list of registers.
   * `consult-yank`, `consult-yank-pop`: Enhanced version of `yank` and `yank-pop` which allows selecting from the kill-ring.
+Live preview is supported when selecting from the kill-ring.
   * `consult-kmacro`: Select macro from the macro ring and execute it.

 ### Help/Discoverability